Improved bounds for noisy group testing with constant tests per item: Main results

 \begin{theorem}[Noisy {\tt DD}] Let $p,q\geq0$, $p+q<1, d \in (0, \infty), \alpha \in (q, e^{-d}(1-p) + \bc{1-e^{-d}}q)$ and $\beta \in (0, e^{-d}(1-q))$ and define $w = e^{-d}p + (1-e^{-d}) (1-q)$.
 Suppose that $0<\theta<1$ and let

 If $m \geq (1+\eps) \mdd$ for some $\eps>0$, then noisy {\tt DD} will recover $\SIGMA$ \whp\ given test design $\G$ and test results $\hat \SIGMA$. \end{theorem}

-While the bounds appear cumbersome at first glance due to the numerous optimizations, the optimizations are of finite dimensions and for every specific value of $p$ and $q$ can be efficiently solved to arbitrary precision yielding explicit values for $\mcomp$ and $\mdd$.
+\gebA{The proof of Theorem~\ref{thm_DD} can be found in Appendix~\ref{sec_DD}}.
+While the bounds appear cumbersome at first glance, the optimization is of finite dimension and for every specific value of $p$ and $q$ can be efficiently solved to arbitrary precision yielding explicit values for $\mcomp$ and $\mdd$.
 For illustration purposes, we will calculate those bounds for several values of $p,q$ and $\theta$.
-Motivated by \eqref{count}, we can describe the bounds in terms of rate, in a Shannon-theoretic sense.
-That is, we define the rate (bits learned per test) of an algorithm in this setting to be

-(Recall that we take logarithms to base $e$ throughout this paper).
-For example the fact that Theorems \ref{thm_COMP} and \ref{thm_DD} show that noisy {\tt COMP} and {\tt DD} respectively can succeed \whp\; with $m \geq (1+\epsilon) c k \log(n/k)$ tests for some $c$ is equivalent to the fact that $R = 1/(c \log 2)$ is an achievable rate in a Shannon-theoretic sense.

-We now give a counterpart to these two theorems by stating a universal converse for the $p-q$ channel below, improving on the universal counting bound from \eqref{count}.
-The starting observation (see \cite[Theorem 3.1]{Aldridge_2019_2}) is that no group testing algorithm can succeed \whp\ with rate greater than $\Cchan$ -- the Shannon capacity of the corresponding noisy communication channel.
-Thus, we cannot hope to succeed \whp\ with $m < (1-\epsilon) c k \log(n/k)$ tests where $c = 1/( \Cchan \log 2)$.
-Hence as a direct consequence of the value of the channel capacity of the $p-q$ channel given in Lemma \ref{lem:shanCAP} below, we deduce the following theorem. \begin{theorem} Let $p,q \geq 0$, $p + q < 1$ and $\epsilon > 0$, write $h(\cdot)$ for the binary entropy in nats (logarithms taken to base $e$) and $\phi = \phi(p,q) = (h(p) -h(q))/(1-p-q)$.
-If we define